ansible/awx-logos/TRADEMARKS.md

 #### 5.2.1 Distributing unmodified software

-You may use the Word Marks and Logos to distribute executable code if you make the code from official Project source code using the procedure for creating an executable found at (FIXME: location of build instructions.)
+You may use the Word Marks and Logos to distribute executable code if you make the code from official Project source code using the procedure for creating an executable found at https://github.com/ansible/awx/blob/devel/INSTALL.md.

 ### 5.3 Unpermitted uses we consider infringing